Gitthuma/a-web-font-example/README.md

 5. Click Download your kit.

 After the generator has finished processing, you should get a ZIP file to download — save it in the same directory as your HTML and CSS.

+Implementing the code in your demo

+At this point, unzip the webfont kit you just generated.
+Inside the unzipped directory you'll see three useful items:

+- Multiple versions of each font: (for example .ttf, .woff, .woff2, etc.; the exact fonts provided will be updated over time as browser support requirements change).
+As mentioned above, multiple fonts are needed for cross browser support — this is Fontsquirrel's way of making sure you've got everything you need.

+- A demo HTML file for each font — load these in your browser to see what the font will look like in different usage contexts.

+- A stylesheet.css file, which contains the generated @font-face code you'll need.

+To implement these fonts in your demo, follow these steps:

+1. Rename the unzipped directory to something easy and simple, like fonts.

+2. Open up the stylesheet.css file and copy both the @font-face blocks contained inside into your web-font-start.css file — you need to put them at the very top, before any of your CSS, as the fonts need to be imported before you can use them on your site.

+3. Each of the url() functions points to a font file that we want to import into our CSS — we need to make sure the paths to the files are correct, so add fonts/ to the start of each path (adjust as necessary).

+4. Now you can use these fonts in your font stacks, just like any web safe or default system font.
+For example:

+font-family: 'zantrokeregular', serif;